Vol. 04 · Issue 14 · APR 2026

 1. US Deluxe Vib (Fender Deluxe Reverb)

-The real amp: The 1965 Fender Deluxe Reverb is arguably the most recorded blues amp in history.
-22 watts of 6V6 power, a single 12-inch speaker, and a tone that breaks up beautifully at gigging volume.
+The real amp: The 1965 Fender Deluxe Reverb.
+22 watts of 6V6 power, a single 12-inch speaker, and a breakup character that sits right at gigging volume.

 Why it works for blues: The Deluxe hits that magic zone where the amp is just starting to break up on its own.
 Pick softly and it cleans up.
 Dig in and it barks.
+Not a harsh bark, more like the growl on Robben Ford's early records where the notes have fur on them but you can still hear the wood of the guitar.
 That dynamic range is the heart of blues guitar.

 Suggested settings: